Particular/NServiceBus/guidelines/design-guidelines.md

 * `Host` - Processes that host endpoints
 * `Encryption` - Adapters for encrypting messages/properties

-Note: This naming scheme may seen as redundant for "obvious" things like `NServiceBus.Logging.NLog` but not all intentions are obvious and we believe this redundancu is a price worth paying.
+Note: This naming scheme may seem as redundant for "obvious" things like `NServiceBus.Logging.NLog`, but not all intentions are obvious, and we believe this redundancy is a price worth paying.
 This scheme also helps when searching the NuGet gallery (e.g. searching for containers using `NServiceBus.Container.*`).

 ### Usages